joncto/Jon-Fosse-Heatmap/README.md

 Use the layer box in the top right corner to toggle different layers on/off.
 Click the pins to show the name of the place and number of productions.

+### View online
-The map can also be viewed by entering the following URL in your browser: https://htmlpreview.github.io/?https://github.com/joncto/Jon-Fosse-Heatmap/blob/main/Jon-Fosse-Heatmap/index.html
+The map can be viewed in a browser by entering the following URL: https://htmlpreview.github.io/?https://github.com/joncto/Jon-Fosse-Heatmap/blob/main/Jon-Fosse-Heatmap/index.html